-With the scores tied 0-0, Zidane showed unbelievable technique to volley home a left-footed shot from outside the box.
-One of the most beautiful goals in the history of the Champions League, the Frenchman showed that he could always be counted upon to deliver in the most crucial stages.
+With the score tied at 0-0, Zidane showed unbelievable technique to volley home a left-footed shot from outside the box.
+One of the most beautiful goals in the history of the Champions League, the Frenchman showed that he could always be counted upon to deliver at the most crucial stages.

-Till he retired from the sport in 2006, Zidane remained among the best players in the world.
-Barring his infamous headbutt in the 2006 World Cup final, the legendary Frenchman was indeed a player who revelled on the biggest stage.
+Until he retired from the sport in 2006, Zidane remained among the best players in the world.
+Barring his infamous headbutt in the 2006 World Cup final, the legendary Frenchman was indeed a player who reveled on the biggest stage.

 For his incredible longevity and his amazing performances in the 1998 World Cup final, 2000 European Championship and 2002 Champions League final, Zidane is regarded as one of the greatest players of all time.

 Zidane's class and grace on the field were captured best by famous Guardian journalist Sid Lowe.
 Writing about Zidane, he said: